-A landlord/tenant dispute is statutorily governed in Florida.
-These stipulations regarding landlord-tenant law is mandated by Florida Statute §83.
-Proper navigation of the statute in addition to the rules of the court assist to accomplish an expedited eviction for a landlord.
-However, Failure to follow the state law dictation can be devastating for a landlord who may be unable to evict a tenant, but also responsible for the fees of a tenant lawyer in addition to court costs.
+Landlord/tenant disputes are statutorily governed in Florida, primarily by the dictates of Florida Statute §83.
+Proper navigation of the statute and rules of court will assist in an expedited eviction for a landlord.
+However, failure to follow the strict mandates of the statute can be devastating for a landlord, who may not only be unable to evict, but also responsible for the tenant’s attorney’s fees and court costs.

-An example of this situation for an unsuspecting landlord is the 3-day notice requirements of Florida Statute §83.56.
-A landlord possesses no excuse or additional recourse aside from following this statute emphatically.
-Florida legislature is generous enough to provide a 3-day notice to any residential landlord to use prior to beginning an eviction.
-The notice states as follows:
+An example of such a trap for the unsuspecting landlord is the 3 day notice requirements of Florida Statute §83.56.
+A landlord has no excuse not to follow the statute to a tee, as the Florida legislature was generous enough to provide a sample 3 day notice for the residential landlord to use prior to eviction.
+It states as follows:

 You are hereby notified that you are indebted to me in the sum of dollars for the rent and use of the premises (address of leased premises, including county), Florida, now occupied by you and that I demand payment of the rent or possession of the premises within 3 days (excluding Saturday, Sunday, as well as legal holidays) from the date of delivery of this notice, to wit: on or before the day of, (year).